-7.5 ISOLATOR WIRING POINTS
+7.5 Isolator Wiring Points

-Main wiring points for the customer is to the isolators situated on the sides of the units as shown in Fig 33.
+Main wiring points for the customer is to the isolators situated on the sides of the units as shown below.

-Cable glands are for additional ancillary cabling and are located on the sides of the units (Fig 33).
+Cable glands are for additional ancillary cabling and are located on the sides of the units.